Corps, officials mark start of Cook County Park Forest watermain replacement project

-The U.S. Army Corps of Engineers Chicago District, Rep. Robin Kelly (IL-2), and Village of Park Forest Mayor Jonathan Vanderbilt and officials mark the beginning of a watermain replacement project in Park Forest, Illinois.
+Today, the U.S. Army Corps of Engineers (USACE) Chicago District, Rep. Robin Kelly (IL-2), and Village of Park Forest Mayor Jonathan Vanderbilt marked the beginning of a watermain replacement project in Park Forest, Illinois.

+“Thank you to the United States Army Corps of Engineers and Congresswoman Kelly for bringing this badly needed project to our community,” Mayor Vanderbilt said.
+“We hope this will be the first of many infrastructure improvement projects completed to help our residents live grow and discover Park Forest.”

+This project consists of replacing about 0.72 miles of old cast iron water main along Dogwood Street (north and south connections with Western Avenue), along with replacing approximately 7 fire hydrants, 7 main line valves, 42 2" water services, plus other sewer improvements necessary to meet current separation requirements.

 |Date Taken: